lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 ---
 layout: post
 title: Activity Aware IDS for AWS: An open source tool for keeping on top of the activity in your AWS account
 read_time: true
 comments: true
 category: Open Source
 tags: [ Cloud Computing, GitHub Projects ]
 ---

-# Catch activity in your account: Activity Aware IDS for AWS

 Today we are going to talk a bit about an open source tool  called [Activity Aware IDS for AWS](https://github.com/Giftbit/activity-aware-ids-aws).
 I found it while scrolling though the net and had a try on my AWS sub.